Introduction of carpentry tools

 Kiri

-Drills has a structure that makes round holes in the material by applying rotational motion to the cutting edge.
-There are various shapes at the edge of the blade, depending on the application and materials used.
-In addition, the handle can be broadly divided into those that rub directly with the palm of the hand and those that use other mechanisms.
+Drills has a structure that makes a round hole in the material by giving rotational motion to the cutting edge.
+There are various shapes at the tip of the blade depending on the application and materials used.
+In addition, the pattern can be broadly divided into those that rub directly with the palm of the hand and those that use other mechanisms.

-In Japan, we traditionally used hand-rubbed Drills when drilling nail holes, but in the Meiji era, when a bolt-based bonding method was introduced along with Western-style architecture, screw-shaped vault Drills began to be used, which made thick and deep holes.
+In Japan, we have traditionally kneaded Drills when drilling nail holes, but in the Meiji era, when a bonding method using bolts was introduced along with Western-style architecture, a screw-shaped Bolt Drills came to be used, allowing thick and deep holes.

-• *The contents of this page are excerpts from "Takenaka Carpentry Tools Museum Collection No. 5: Ruler Sumikake, Marking Gauge, Drills".
+• *The contents of this page are excerpts from "Takenaka Carpentry Tools Museum Collection Ruler Sumikake, Marking Gauge, Drills"